 Tone, presentation and Content: Think of your job advert as a (restrained) sales pitch.
 Take the time to explain the opportunity and summarise your requirements.
 Aim for a professional yet friendly tone.

-Know your audience: If you want to recruit a graduate, be aware that they won't have bags of experience and make this clear in your advert.
-You may want to say that you encourage applications from candidates who meet most - but not necessarily all - the criteria.
+Know your audience: You may want to say that you encourage applications from candidates who meet most - but not necessarily all - the criteria.
 Skills can be developed if candidates have the right attitude and a willingness to learn.

 Position Title: This is the first sentence students will see when searching for a vacancy so take care over your job title as this will often determine whether they click for further information.
 Make sure the job title describes the role, and if possible, the field of work.
 Make it brief but to the point and factual.
 Try to distinguish between a placement opportunity and graduate vacancy, for example: “Placement in the marketing team at XYZ Co”, “Graduate opportunity as a web designer in ABC Co”.